macthomasengineering/MteEVAL-b4x-library/README.md

 See [Anywhere Software](https://www.b4x.com/) to learn more about the B4A, B4i, and B4J cross-platform development stacks.

+##Applications

+Evaluating expressions at runtime is a valuable tool to allow formulas and other calculations to be customized at runtime, which otherwise would require a physical update of the application.

 ##Usage

 MteEval adopts the "code block" format from the venerable 1990's xBase compiler Clipper 5.
 A codeblock is a compilable snippet of code.
 Codeblocks begin with an open brace, followed by a optional parameter section couched between pipe symbols, the expression, then ends with a closing brace.